crobibero/jellyfin-plugin-gotify/README.md

 ## About

-The Jellyfin Gotify plugin can be used for sending notifications to a hosted <a href="https://gotify.net/">Gotify server.</a>
+The Jellyfin Gotify plugin can be used for sending notifications to a hosted <a href="https://gotify.net/">Gotify</a> server.

 ## Build & Installation Process